redesgtt/bcast_ids/README.md

 ![alt text](https://user-images.githubusercontent.com/69505347/89898449-0b2f5f80-dbe1-11ea-9158-b689bfaf4e41.png)

 ### Dataset Generation and Preprocessing
 The training dataset can be collected from a real-world connected environment.
 At this point, the importante features have to be identified.
 There are a whole bunch of features that can be monitored by networking tools for network analysis over the network, but some of them could be redundant.
-In particular, we have selected fifteen features and are listed below:
+So, we have selected fifteen features and are listed below:

 | Feature  | Description |
 | ------------- | ------------- |